fastly/terraform-provider-fastly/docs/resources/service_compute.md

 - `content` (String) The contents of the Wasm deployment package as a base64 encoded string (e.g. could be provided using an input variable or via external data source output variable).
 Conflicts with `filename`.
 Exactly one of these two arguments must be specified
 - `filename` (String) The path to the Wasm deployment package within your local filesystem.
 Conflicts with `content`.
 Exactly one of these two arguments must be specified
 - `source_code_hash` (String) Used to trigger updates.
-Must be set to a SHA512 hash of all files within the package (in sorted order).
-The usual way to set this is with an input variable, where the value is provided via the Terraform CLI '-var' flag.
-The easiest way to generate the hash is using the Fastly CLI v10.1.0+ (e.g. terraform apply -var="my_variable=$(fastly compute hash-files --quiet --skip-build)").
+Must be set to a SHA512 hash of all files (in sorted order) within the package.
+The usual way to set this is using the fastly_package_hash data source.

 <a id="nestedblock--backend"></a>